mrhteriyaki/Lanstaller/README.md

+Lanstaller - a locally hosted rip off of Steam.
-Lanstaller - Deploy games / software quickly for LAN Parties.
+Deploy games / software quickly at a LAN or before.

+Avoid the pain and suffering of tech support at a lan by:
-Skip the slow installation process and file decompression of regular software installers.
+Skipping the slow installation process and file decompression of regular software installers.
 Include Updates and Mods not provided by original release.

 - Supports file copy.